ilk1300/Qiime2-THS-Microbiome-Workflow/README.md

 qiime2_pipeline.ipynb reorganize the qiime2 commands into Jupyter Notebook format with detailed explanation

-qqnorm Plot.R is a broad visualization of the data in R. Something to quickly understand what the data is about.
+qqnorm Plot.R is a broad visualization of the data in R. Something to quickly understand what the data is about (like quick histogram view).